cosmos/developer-portal/ida-customizations/ida-course/exercise-week3.md

 order:
 description: CLoser code adjustment for the Final Exam
 tags:
-  - deep-dive
+  - cosmos-sdk
 ---

 # Coding Exercise 2

-**Coding Exercise 2**, to adjust 20 lines of road operator, is now accessible in your personal repo.
-Click [here](link) to go to the Academy repository.
+**Coding Exercise 2** is now accessible in your personal repo.
+Click [here](https://git.academy.b9lab.com/ida-p5-final-exam/student-projects) to go to the Academy Gitlab server and open your project's merge requests page.

+To complete this exercise, all you need is in effect to adjust about 20 lines of code.
+An experienced developer can tackle it in 20 minutes.

 <HighlightBox type="note">